Aloysius Joseph Willinger: Biography

-Willinger was born in Baltimore, Maryland, on April 19, 1886, and entered the Redemptorist novitiate located in Ilchester, Maryland, in 1905, making his profession of religious vows as a member of the Congregation on August 2, 1906.
-He then studied theology at Mount St. Alphonsus Seminary in Esopus, New York, where he was ordained a priest of the Congregation of the Most Holy Redeemer on July 2, 1911.
+Willinger was born in Baltimore, Maryland, on April 19, 1886.
+He entered the Redemptorist novitiate in Ilchester, Maryland, in 1905, making his profession of religious vows as a Redemptorist on August 2, 1906.
+He then studied theology at Mount St. Alphonsus Seminary in Esopus, New York.
+Willinger was ordained a priest for the Redemptorists on July 2, 1911, in Esopus by Bishop Thomas Francis Cusack.

+Bishop of Ponce

-On March 8, 1929, Willinger was appointed the second Bishop of Ponce in Puerto Rico by Pope Pius XI.
-He received his episcopal consecration on the following October 28 from Archbishop Thomas Edmund Molloy, the Bishop of Brooklyn, with Bishops John Mark Gannon and John Joseph Dunn serving as co-consecrators.
+On March 8, 1929, Willinger was appointed the second bishop of Ponce by Pope Pius XI.
+He received his episcopal consecration at St. Patrick's Cathedral in New York City on October 28, 1929, from Archbishop Thomas Edmund Molloy, with Bishops John Mark Gannon and John Joseph Dunn serving as co-consecrators.

+Coadjutor Bishop and Bishop of Monterey-Fresno

-Willinger was named Coadjutor Bishop of Monterey-Fresno, California, and Titular Bishop of Bida on December 12, 1946, by Pope Pius XII.
-He later succeeded the late Philip George Scher as the eleventh Bishop of Monterey-Fresno upon the latter's death on January 3, 1953.
-He attended the Second Vatican Council from 1962 to 1965.
+Willinger was named coadjutor bishop of Monterey-Fresno and titular bishop of Bida on December 12, 1946, by Pope Pius XII.
+He automatically succeeded Philip George Scher as the eleventh bishop of Monterey-Fresno when Scher died on January 3, 1953.
+Willinger attended the Second Vatican Council in Rome from 1962 to 1965.

-On October 16, 1967, Willinger retired as Bishop of Monterey-Fresno and was appointed Titular Bishop of Tiguala.
-He died on July 25, 1973, at age 87.
+On October 16, 1967, Willinger retired as bishop of Monterey-Fresno and was appointed titular bishop of Tiguala by Pope Paul VI.
+Willinger died on July 25, 1973, at age 87.